skroll13/capstoneProject/README.md

 ## Technologies Used:
 - React
+- Redux
+- CSS
+- Tailwind
+- NodeJS
-- NodeJS with Express
+- Express
+- mongoDB
-- mongoDB with Mongoose
+- Mongoose

 ## How to run on your machine:
-- Clone the github repo
+- Clone the github repo.
-- Run npm install to bring in the necessary functionality
+- Run npm install to bring in the necessary functionality.
 - Start the frontend server by opening a terminal inside of the 'client' folder and running 'npm start' on the command line.
 This will open a browswer window.
-- Use the browser window to navigate through the user experience
+- Use the browser window to navigate through the user experience.
-- If you are interested in seeing how the backend works, start the backend server by opening a terminal inside of the 'server' folder and running 'npm run server' on the command line
+- If you are interested in seeing how the backend works, start the backend server by opening a terminal inside of the 'server' folder and running 'npm run server' on the command line.

 ## Authors:

 * Yvonne Zertuche: [GitHub](https://github.com/YvonneOZertuche), [LinkedIn](https://www.linkedin.com/in/yvonne-zertuche/)
 * Shannon Kroll: [GitHub](https://github.com/skroll13), [LinkedIn](https://www.linkedin.com/in/krollshannon/)
+* Additional support from Veronica Taucci: [GitHub](https://github.com/VeronicaTaucci), [LinkedIn](https://www.linkedin.com/in/veronica-taucci-39616620b/) - thank you Veronica!

 ## License:
-Copyright (c) [2022] [FruitLoopGroup (see above list of contributors), written by Shannon Kroll].
+Copyright (c) [2022] [SpicyJalapenoPoppers (see above list of contributors), written by Shannon Kroll].

 This project is [MIT](https://github.com/kefranabg/readme-md-generator/blob/master/LICENSE) licensed.